RajeshKalidandi/ChillBroo/README.md

 ## Current Progress

 - Set up the project structure with React, TypeScript, and Vite
-- Implemented user authentication using Supabase
+- Implemented user authentication using Firebase
 - Created an onboarding process for new users
 - Developed a dashboard with quick action cards and statistics
 - Implemented backend server with Express.js
 - Integrated GitHub trending topics for content recommendations
-- Set up Supabase database for storing user profiles and preferences
+- Migrated from Supabase to Firebase for authentication and database

 ## Tech Stack

 - Frontend: React with TypeScript, Vite
 - Backend: Node.js with Express
-- Database: Supabase
+- Database: Firebase Firestore
-- Authentication: Supabase Auth
+- Authentication: Firebase Authentication
 - Styling: Tailwind CSS
 - API Integrations: Wikipedia API, GitHub Trending (web scraping)
 - NLP: natural library